syunnmo/FGKT/README.md

 Fine-Grained Knowledge Tracing model (FGKT).
 This project is the Pytorch implementation for FGKT.

-The article has not yet been published and is under review.
+The manuscript has not yet been published and is under review.
 Thanks to the reviewers for their suggestions on the code, which have greatly improved its quality and readability.

 # Dataset